Financial Literacy Services

 Default Prevention/After College

-A college degree opens the door to so many opportunities and is one of the greatest achievements you will accomplish in your lifetime.
 Life after college will present new challenges from finding a new career to establishing a budget and paying off your student loans.
+A student loan will go into default when you fail to make payments and your account is 270 days delinquent.
+Once the loan is considered in default, the entire balance (principal, interest, and collection fees) is immediately due and payable.
+If you default, it means you failed to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.
+Your school, the financial institution that made your loan, your loan guarantor and the federal government can all take action to recover the money you owe.
 If you have questions about paying your student loan debt or are having financial difficulties, contact our dedicated staff for more information about your options.
 Seek help as early as possible to avoid student loan default, as it can have very serious consequences.

 Financial Literacy Coach